Liubov-Pysana/Liubov-Pysana/README.md

 - 👋 Hi, I’m @Liubov-Pysana
 - 🌱 I’m currently learning Java Script at the Full Stack Developer Course
-- 💞️ I’m looking to any practical collaborations in that field
+- 💞️ I’m looking for practical collaborations in that field
 - 📫 How to reach me: lubov.pysana@gmail.com

 <!---